Malocclusion of the teeth is a misalignment problem that can lead to serious oral health complications. It’s also known as:

 The teeth won’t be able to perform vital functions if they’re misaligned.
 Learn more about this issue and how it may be treated, to protect your overall oral and digestive health.

 Occlusion is a term that is used to refer to the alignment of your teeth.
-Ideally, your teeth should fit easily within your mouth without any crowding or spacing.
-In addition, none of your teeth should be rotated or twisted.
-The teeth of your upper jaw should slightly overlap the teeth of your lower jaw so that the points of your molars fit into the groves of the opposite molar.
+Ideally, your teeth should fit easily within your mouth without any crowding or spacing issues.
+Also, none of your teeth should be rotated or twisted.
+The teeth of your upper jaw should slightly overlap the teeth of your lower jaw so that the pointed ridges of your molars fit into the groves of the opposite molar.

 Deviations from ideal occlusion are known as malocclusion.
-If the teeth are misaligned, they will not be able to perform vital functions and may cause health problems.
-Alignment of upper teeth is needed to prevent the cheeks and lips from being bitten, while alignment of lower teeth is needed to protect the tongue.
+The type of deviation varies, but any type of misalignment can cause issues.
+Alignment of upper teeth is needed to prevent the cheeks and lips from being bitten, while alignment of lower teeth is needed to protect the tongue from being bitten.

-Although many cases of malocclusion are inherited, there are some conditions or habits that may alter the shape and structure of the jaw.
+There are some conditions or habits that may change the shape and structure of the jaw.
 These include:

 - cleft lip and palate

-- the use of a pacifier after the age of three
+- frequent use of a pacifier after the age of 3

-- the prolonged use of bottle feeding in early childhood
+- prolonged use of bottle feeding in early childhood

 - thumb sucking in early childhood